gatsbyjs/gatsby/docs/docs/adding-images-fonts-files.md

 - You want to include a small script like [`pace.js`](http://github.hubspot.com/pace/docs/welcome/) outside of the bundled code.
-- Some library may be incompatible with Webpack and you have no other option but to include it as a `<script>` tag.
+- You are using a library that is incompatible with Webpack and need to include it as a `<script>` tag.